JuliaStarstriker/JuliaStarstriker/README.md

 - 👋 Hi, I’m @JuliaStarstriker
-- 👀 I’m interested in Gaming, Cosplay, Anime and nature.
+- 👀 I’m interested in Game development, Gaming, Cosplay, Anime and Nature.
 - 🌱 I’m currently learning Game development.
 I am studying some courses in c#, C and 3d modeling
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 JuliaStarstriker/JuliaStarstriker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.